mfreed7/declarative-shadow-dom/README.md

  In this case, should `<div id=host>` get a `#shadowroot` attached?

-3. What about the `delegates_focus` and `manual_slotting` parameters (and any future parameters) to `attachshadow()`?
-Should these just always default to false?
-Should there be an additional set of attributes on `<template>` to allow these to be customized?
-These parameters exist because of the need to alter their behavior in practice, which would indicate that they should be controllable via the declarative Shadow DOM also.
-Additionally, when serializing imperatively-created Shadow DOM, it would be otherwise impossible to capture the state of these parameters without a declarative equivalent.
+ My current thinking is to **not** attach a shadow root to `<div id=host>` in this case.
+That seems more difficult and error prone.

-4. How should `adoptedStylesheets` on `#shadowroot` nodes be handled?
+3. How should `adoptedStylesheets` on `#shadowroot` nodes be handled?
 On the parser side, should there be a way to "point to" a stylesheet that gets automatically adopted within the declarative `#shadowroot`?
 On the serialization side, should the existing contents of `adoptedStylesheets` be automatically serialized into new `<style>` nodes?
+This could potentially be controlled by a new `convertAdoptedStylesheetsToInlineStyles` argument to `getInnerHTML()`.

+4. What about CSS custom states and AOM IDL attributes?
+These can't yet be represented declaratively, so there is no way to serialize them in `getInnerHTML()`.
+This means that custom elements must re-set these values upon construction.
+I don't see a better solution than this.

-# What does declarative Shadow DOM mean?
+# <a name="what-does-declarative-mean"></a> What does declarative Shadow DOM mean?

 It is important to note that a `#shadowroot` within a DOM tree is very special.
 It is not a node within the normal DOM tree.
 It is not part of `node.children` or `node.parent` for any node in the tree.
 It is, in this way, very unlike most other “normal” nodes.
 As such, one should expect the declarative HTML representation of `#shadowroot` to also have some special properties, and to behave differently from other HTML tags.